 Click here to see our campaign for the implementation of our recommendations and templates to help you with your own advocacy.

 Click here for our printable recommendation summary flyer.

 Homelessness in South East NSW video

-Community Industry Group has worked directly with service providers in the disaster affected areas of the South East of NSW, and has seen and heard first-hand accounts of the impact on individuals, families and communities.
+Community Industry Group has worked directly with service providers in the disaster affected areas of Southern NSW, and has seen and heard first-hand accounts of the impact on individuals, families and communities.

 Trauma after a bushfire

 This video resource has been created to help you understand how to support someone who has lived through a traumatic event, like a bushfire, so you know what to say and do and when to seek professional help.

 Aged Care in a bushfire